PratimaPanigrahi/FlipCard_Flutter/README.md

-# 🎮 Tap & Play – Flutter Game App
+# 🎮 Memory Card Game Flutter Game App

 ## 📌 Project Name

-**Tap & Play** is a fun and simple mobile game built with **Flutter** and **Dart**.
+**Memory Card Game** is a fun and simple mobile game built with **Flutter** and **Dart**.
 Users can select levels and play by tapping the screen.
 The app features smooth navigation, a responsive dark theme, and a clean user interface.
 It serves as a great example of creating interactive and well-structured Flutter applications.

 ---